aaronchn99/SmashNNAI/README.md

 # SmashNNAI
-A Neural Network build to train and play Super Smash Flash 2
+A Neural Network built to train and play Super Smash Flash 2

 # Requirements
 - Pygame